 When looking for the perfect engagement ring, there are a few big decisions to make, namely what kind of center stone you like the most and what kind of metal you want the band to be.
-White gold diamond engagement rings are a really popular option, and for good reason: white gold is beautiful to look at, it’s very versatile, and it’s pretty easy to take care of.
+White gold diamond engagement rings are a really popular option, for good reason: White gold is beautiful to look at, it’s very versatile, and it’s pretty easy to take care of.

 What Is White Gold?

 White gold is an alloy of gold and at least one other white metal, like palladium, nickel, zinc, copper, or silver.